Hollyoaks: Storylines

 A 2007 episode which showed a number of the characters falling ill at a party due to carbon monoxide poisoning helped make a viewer realise that the symptoms of illness she had been feeling were caused by a potentially fatal carbon monoxide leak in her home.
 By being made aware of the effects from the episode, she was able to receive medical treatment that saved her life.
 Hollyoaks was the first British soap opera to have a "non-linear" week.
 Commencing 14 September 2009, the special week saw storylines being played out in non-chronological order, something which has never been dealt with within the soap's history.
 Producer Lucy Allan stated in an interview with Digital Spy, "It was an idea pitched by Richard Burke, one of our writers, at my first long-term story conference back in February.
 What's great about it is that it's a really great storyline, but with the way he pitched – in making it non-linear – it was even better.
 It's just like if something happened to one of your mates and you try and put the pieces of the puzzle together as to what happened, you don't find all the people who tell you what happened in chronological order.
 You get bits here and there and piece it together.
 It's exactly the sort of thing Hollyoaks should be doing, challenging its audience."
 In late 2009, it was announced that Hollyoaks would make another soap first by screening a flashforward episode.
-On 21 December 2009, the series' time-line moved forward six months into May 2010.
+On 21 December 2009, the series's time-line moved forward six months into May 2010.
 The episode featured the second wedding of Calvin Valentine and Carmel McQueen.
 Series producer Lucy Allan stated: "We're really excited by this future episode – Hollyoaks is the only soap that can tamper with time and give our audience the opportunity to look at events that haven't yet taken place.
 A lot can happen in six months, so viewers should expect to be asking a lot of questions of some of their favourite characters' actions and behaviour."
 Ricky Whittle, who plays Calvin, added: "Calvin's completely besotted with Carmel.
 She's the one he's always wanted – she's always been his true love since they first started seeing each other and everyone's always wanted them to get back together."